highcharts/pattern-fill/README.md

 Highcharts plugin for creating pattern fills in any area, like area charts, chart backgrounds, plot bands or columns.

 ## Usage
 In version 2, add a `defs` object to the options.
 Create a `patterns` array under `defs`.
 Each item in this array represents a pattern.
-To use a pattern, set the color to `url(#id-of-pattern)'.
+To use a pattern, set the color to `url(#id-of-pattern)`.
 Version 1 worked with oldIE, but the downside is that image files are required for the patterns.

 ```js
     defs: {